 - Plan, lay out, assemble, repair, and install complex weight handling gear and various standing and running rigging.

 - Have a thorough knowledge of rigging procedures and equipment.

 - Move ship’s engines, generators, turbines, pumps, boilers, structural shapes, and plates, ordnance equipment such as bombs, torpedoes, and ammunition, and delicate electronic equipment such as sonar gear.

 - There is a continuing requirement to test various gear for strength and safety.
 As required the rigger assists divers in salvage work, move salvage equipment and raise objects to be salvaged.

 - Coordinate and arrange for the work of several trades in connection with performing work from information received from technical work documents, blueprints, specifications, written and/or oral instructions.

-- Must have 2-5 years of recent experience working in a shipyard as a rigger.
+- Must have 3-5+ years of experience in a shipyard.

 - Must have reliable transportation to get you to and from work daily (job assignments may be at multiple locations.